 - Upholstery and Carpet Cleaner - If you have a dog and/or kids, this might be the best investment you ever make.
 It's much less than renting a commercial grade carpet cleaner frequently.
 It works as well as the big ones.

 We use this all the time to deep clean couches, upholstered kitchen chairs, and carpet stains.
 I alternate cleaning our big sectional and my kitchen chairs every other month.
 That's on the “spot clean furniture” task of Journey to Clean.
-(More about that process here.)
+(See more about cleaning upholstered chairs.)

 - Goo Gone - You never know when you'll need this formula, but I guarantee that you will.
 This is great for stubborn stickers, stuck-on messes, and the occasional gum incident.